OWASP-BLT/BLT-Action/README.md

 ### Event Triggers
 The action responds to the following GitHub events:
-- `issue_comment.created`: For commands on issue comments
+- `issue_comment.created`: For commands on issue and PR comments
 - `pull_request_review_comment.created`: For commands on PR review comments
 - `schedule`: Daily cron job for stale issue checking
 - `workflow_dispatch`: Manual trigger option